 The M.A. in Christian Ministry is a non-thesis, 42-hour degree.
 Click the link below to learn more about prerequisites, CORE courses, electives, and other program requirements.

-SBU's Master of Arts in Christian Ministry degree is incredibly affordable, with flexible payment options to ensure that the program is within your reach.
-Click the link below to learn more about the application and financial aid process.
+SBU's Master of Arts in Christian Ministry degree is incredibly affordable, with flexible payment options to help ensure that the master's degree program is within your reach.

 Separate applications are used for the 4+2 track and the 4+1 track of the Master of Arts in Christian Ministry program.
 Applicants who have already completed a bachelor's degree or anticipate completing one at an institution other than SBU should apply to the 4+2 track.

 Incoming and current SBU undergraduate students are eligible to apply to the Early Acceptance Program (4+1 track).
 The 4+1 track is for students who intend to take concurrent enrollment courses during their undergraduate studies at SBU in order to complete the bachelor's degree and the master of arts degree in Christian ministry in five years total.